-The Partnerships' portfolios of retail sales contracts have fairly consistent and strong gross yields which contribute favourably to net earnings.
-CAL LP's and ACC LP III's gross yields are consistent quarter over quarter.
+The Company's portfolios of retail sales contracts have fairly consistent and strong gross yields which contribute favourably to net earnings.
+The Company's gross yields are consistent quarter over quarter.

 Management expects delinquency rates to be in the range of 3.5% to 4% once the portfolios mature.
-As such, as the Partnerships continue to acquire more finance receivables, management expects the delinquency rate will continue to trend towards this expectation.
+As such, as the Partnerships continue to acquire more finance receivables, management expects the delinquency rate will continue to trend towards this expectation, as evidenced by the growth in delinquency rate in Q3 2018.
+Management proactively monitors delinquent receivables and any developing trends, and takes appropriate measures to manage these for positive outcome.

-Overall portfolio performance and delinquency rates for the Partnerships are as expected based on the size and age of the portfolios.
+Overall portfolio performance and delinquency rates for the Company are as expected based on the size and age of the portfolios.